-- Contact an officer on patrol. - Go to the UIS Police Department, located on the north side of the Springfield campus at 2285 Eliza Farnham Drive (between Parking Lot C and the pond) if you are at the UIS Springfield campus or UIS Innovate Springfield. - Go to the ICC Police Department, located on the ICC East Peoria Campus (1 College Drive Room 303B East Peoria, IL 61635), if you are at UIS Peoria. - Go to the Springfield Police Department, located at 800 E. Monroe St., Springfield, IL 62701 if you are at UIS Innovate Springfield. - Use any of the Code Blue Emergency phones, located along sidewalks and in the parking lots throughout the Springfield campus. - Call the Crime Stoppers Program at 217-788-8427 (Springfield campus or UIS Innovate Springfield) or 309-673-9000 (UIS Peoria) to report information about a crime anonymously.
+- Contact an officer on patrol. - Go to the UIS Police Department, located on the north side of the Springfield campus at 2285 Eliza Farnham Drive (between Parking Lot C and the pond) if you are at the UIS Springfield campus or UIS Innovate Springfield. - Go to the ICC Police Department, located on the ICC East Peoria Campus (1 College Drive Room 303B East Peoria, IL 61635), if you are at UIS Peoria. - Go to the Springfield Police Department, located at 800 E. Monroe St., Springfield, IL 62701 if you are at UIS Innovate Springfield. - Call the Crime Stoppers Program at 217-788-8427 (Springfield campus or UIS Innovate Springfield) or 309-673-9000 (UIS Peoria) to report information about a crime anonymously.

-Any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings or around residence halls should be reported to police.
+Any suspicious activity or person seen in parking lots or loitering around vehicles, inside buildings or around residence halls should be reported to police.